 This news is shocking for not only Ring but its parent company, Amazon, as well.
 In February, Amazon purchased Ring for $1 billion and has big plans to use Ring to break into the home security market.
 They have mentioned plans to integrate Ring into their Amazon Key service, which would allow for delivery people to enter a customer’s home.
 While this service has already been hotly contested, news of Ring’s doorbell camera being effortlessly accessed by unwanted individuals will not help ease customer’s hesitation.
 This information comes out just after the announcement of Ring’s Neighbors app that is setup to be a digital neighborhood watch.

 Ring responded to the concerns by assuring customers that the app was updated in January and would kick off unwanted users when the password is changed.
 Ring CEO, Jamie Siminoff, mentioned that it should take no more than one hour to kick someone off an account after the password change.
 It couldn’t happen immediately as that would slow down the app.
 The Information reporter who was covering the story was able to access his account through the app several hours after changing his password however.
-A security expert warned the reporter of the sever flaws in Ring’s system.
+A security expert warned the reporter of the severe flaws in Ring’s system.

 Jay Kaplan, CEO of security firm Synack, commented, “It’s certainly not a security best practice to implement the authentication the way they have.”

-In response to the damming allegations, Ring encouraged their customers to use the Shared Users feature in the device instead of giving out account information.
+In response to the allegations, Ring encouraged their customers to use the Shared Users feature in the device instead of giving out account information.
 Rather than addressing the major security flaw at hand, Ring suggested that “owners maintain control over who has access to their devices.”

 No home security company should ever put a person in jeopardy of losing the security of their home.
 With how great technology has been for the further advancement of home security, it can also create major flaws.
 In this case, the Ring doorbell hack exposed a security company missing a major security protocol.
 If you are someone interested in home security or finding a better home security option, contact Protect America today for an obligation-free quote.
 A professionally monitored system, with an installation process that’s as easy as peal-and-stick, Protect America has been an industry leader for 25 years.
 Let the professionals ensure your security so you can ensure peace of mind.